-The oil from hydraulic gear pump (1) flows into main control valve (4) and then goes to the small chamber of tilt cylinder (20) by pushing the load check valve of spool.
+The oil from main pump (1) flows into main control valve (4) and then goes to the small chamber of tilt cylinder (20) by pushing the load check valve of spool.

-The oil at the large chamber of tilt cylinder (20) returns to hydraulic tank at the same time.
+The oil at the large chamber of tilt cylinder (20) returns to hydraulic oil tank (27) at the same time.
 When this happens, the mast tilt backward.